embedthis/exp-vulcanize/README.md

 ### To configure in expansive.json:

-* vulcanize.enable &mdash; Enable running vulcanize to flatten HTML files and catenate all imports.
+* enable &mdash; Enable running vulcanize to flatten HTML files and catenate all imports.

 ```
 {